NCBI-Codeathons/amr-2024-team-prasad-feldgarden/script/README.md

 - translate nucleotide hit sequences to Amino acid sequences
 - align amino acid sequences to the reference one
 - calculate the amino acid identity to the reference in %,
-- try do detect what type of lesion is present

 ## Blastx and nonsense mutation